-You already know that credit cards can wreck your financial reputation.
-Missing payments, paying late and running up too much debt can really do a number on your credit score.
+You already know that credit cards can make or break your financial reputation.
+Missing payments, paying late, and running up too much debt can do a number on your credit score.
 The good news is that you can use those same credit cards to boost your credit score.
 The following tips can help you use your plastic wisely and improve your credit profile.

 Know Your Closing Dates